suprajaravipati/Predicting-House-Prices/README.md

 # Predicting-House-Prices
-Predicted house prices on Kaggle dataset and achieved a MAPE score of 0.0689 using Multivariate Analysis, XGBoost, Random Forest, Linear Regression in Python
+Predicted house prices on Kaggle dataset and achieved a MAPE score of 0.08044 using Multivariate Analysis, XGBoost, Random Forest Regressor in python